 Mediterranean-Style Kitchen

-Mediterranean-style furniture ranges from functional to very formal.
-Usually, the furniture is ornate with decorative accents.
-A plank kitchen table that seats 8 to 12 people can be found in this type of kitchen.
-The idea of a large table is that the kitchen is the central part of the home with enough seating for everyone to eat together.
+This type of kitchen can accommodate a plank kitchen table that seats 8 to 12 people.
+The idea of a large table is that the kitchen is the central part of the home, and there should be enough seating for everyone to eat together.

 Accessories